nickknissen/esp-garage/README.md

 ### Summary:
 The ESP266 operates as a MQTT client, listening for a 'open' or 'close' message and is continuously broadcasting the garage door status ('open' or 'closed').
+Pictures of it in action: http://imgur.com/a/nxKxK

 ### Description:
 This is a MQTT client for controlling garage door via a 5V relay.
 Exact hardware required will depend on the garage door openner installed.
 For mine, shorting two wires briefly causes the door to toggle.
 It uses the [micropython for the ESP8266](https://github.com/micropython/micropython/tree/master/esp8266), and three libraries: